 6 GB/s

-NoteThe performance data in the preceding table represents the highest performance levels of local storage in the i3g instance family.
-We recommend that you use images that contain Linux kernel 4.10 or later, such as Alibaba Cloud Linux 2 and CentOS 8 images, to obtain optimal performance.
+NoteThe performance data in the preceding table represents the highest performance levels of local storage for the instance families.
+The instance families support only Linux images.
+We recommend that you use the most recent Linux image versions, such as Alibaba Cloud Linux 3, to obtain optimal performance.

 The following table describes the performance metrics of the local NVMe SSDs that the i2 and i2g instance families use.